WebAssembly/wasi-i2c/README.md

 The WASI-I2C proposal defines an API for the I2C protocol.
 The API of [embedded_hal](https://github.com/rust-embedded/embedded-hal) is closely followed.

+Reference implementations can be found in [i2c-wasm-components](https://github.com/Zelzahn/i2c-wasm-components).
+Furthermore, there is also a [wasi-embedded-hal](https://crates.io/crates/wasi-embedded-hal) crate that implements the `embedded-hal` traits for the generated bindings.

 ### Goals

 The primary goal is to provide an interface that WASI programs can use to read and write data over an I2C connection.